santanagabi/santanagabi/README.md

 - 🌱 I’m currently learning **Full Stack Development** at [Digital House](https://www.digitalhouse.com/br)

-- 📫 How to reach me: LinkedIn
+- 📫 How to reach me: LinkedIn or E-mail

 - 💬 Ask me about **JavaScript, HTML5, CSS3 and Vuejs**